HLA-DQB1: Diabetes

 Several alleles of HLA-DQB1 are associated with an increased risk of developing type 1 diabetes.
 The locus also has the genetic name IDDM1 as it is the highest genetic risk for type 1 diabetes.
 Again the DQB1*0201 and DQB1*0302 alleles, particularly the phenotype DQB1*0201/*0302 has a high risk of late onset type 1 diabetes.
 The risk is partially shared with the HLA-DR locus (DR3 and DR4 serotypes).

 Celiac disease

 Celiac1 is a genetic name for DQB1, the HLA DQB1*0201, *0202, and *0302 encode genes that mediate the autoimmune coeliac disease.
 Homozygotes of DQB1*0201 have a higher risk of developing the celiac disease, relative to any other genetic locus.

 Multiple sclerosis

 Certain HLA-DQB1 alleles are also linked to a modest increased risk of multiple sclerosis.

 Narcolepsy

-Other HLA-DQB1 alleles are associated with a predisposition to narcolepsy, specifically HLA-DQB1*0602, which is carried by over 90% of patients with narcolepsy-cataplexy.
+Other HLA-DQB1 alleles are associated with a predisposition to narcolepsy, specifically HLA-DQB1*0602, which is carried by over 90% of patients with type 1 narcolepsy.